digi-embedded/meta-digi/README.md

 flow control at 115200 bps, reducing the maximum throughput of this interface.
 This problem will be corrected in newer revisions of the hardware.

+* U-Boot version dub-2015.04-r4.5 may report running on Starter Board version 1 even when your Starter Board is version 2.
+In that case Ethernet does not work in U-Boot.
+More recent versions of U-Boot fix this issue.

 ## Digi ConnectCore 6

 * NXP i.MX6 processor has a documented errata (ERR004512) whereby the maximum